-It must be pointed out that it is extremely imperative to understand the risks involved in trading Forex using high leverage and traders must find the appropriate level that suit their trading styles as the effect of leverage is that both gains and losses are magnified.
+It must be pointed out that it is extremely imperative to understand the risks involved in Forex trading for beginners using high leverage.
+Traders must find the appropriate level that suits their trading style, as the effect of leverage is that both gains and losses are magnified.

-Many FX traders use Expert Advisors (EA’s) to trade on MetaTrader 4, and popular EA’s often includes money management tools designed to place the correct trade volume based on the size of the account.
-However, not all EA’s feature these tools so it is important that traders always manually supervise the trading activities on their accounts and make any margin payments as they become due.
+Many FX traders use Expert Advisors (EA’s) to trade on MetaTrader 4, and popular EA’s often include money management tools designed to place the correct trade volume based on the size of the account.
+However, not all EA’s feature these tools, so it is important that traders always manually supervise the trading activities on their accounts and make any margin payments as they become due.

 Increased leverage carries a greater risk and the potential to make significant losses on very small movements in the Forex market.

-Our GO Markets' MetaTrader 4 platform has been designed to effectively monitor and allow you to control risk exposure.
-Based on each client's margin requirement, the platform will calculate both the funds needed to retain your current open positions and the funds required to enter into new positions.
-However, as stated above, it is traders' own responsibility, not GO Markets, to continually monitor their positions.
-If the equity in your trading account falls below the margin requirement, a 'margin call' will ensue, and we may close all your open positions to limit your risk to usable margins.
+Our GO Markets MetaTrader 4 platform has been designed to effectively monitor and allow you to control risk exposure, making forex trading for beginners even easier.
+Based on each client’s margin requirement, the platform will calculate both the funds needed to retain your current open positions and the funds required to enter into new positions.
+However, as stated above, it is the traders’ own responsibility, not GO Markets, to continually monitor their positions.
+If the equity in your trading account falls below the margin requirement, a ‘margin call’ will ensue, and we may close all your open positions to limit your risk to usable margins.

 When you buy or sell a currency pair and hold it overnight, a Swap or Rollover fee may be paid or charged to you.
 This is the funding (interest) component which is needed to maintain your position.
 The amount of which you receive or pay will depend on the relative interest rate yield of each currency in the traded pair, among other important considerations such as money market rates and liquidity provider charges.